Rockmelon wrapped in prosciutto with lots of ground black pepper on top 👌🏻 @ Canyonleigh https://t.co/ayKStscrnu

 The Health Star Rating is a voluntary scheme so manufacturers can decide whether or not to use it on their packs.
 They have until January 2016 to change packaging.
 They can also use it with or without the Daily Intake Guide (%DI) which was their preferred labelling scheme.

-As far as I can see, the HSR tells shoppers more and is more meaningful than the %DI which just looks like a set of numbers and does anyone look at them?
+As far as I can see, the HSR tells shoppers more and is more meaningful than the %DI which just looks like a set of numbers.
+Does anyone look at them?

 The Health Star system was settled on as a compromise instead of the Traffic Light system, which uses red, yellow and green colours to indicate nutritional value - similar to the school canteen system: